The log in for Paul's personal computer is chameleon. A subtle hint to him being a double agent for the NSF

 The Reveal that Omega Xiz isn't from Planet FM like he claimed is foreshadowed if you observe the names: Cepheus, Harp, Cygnus, Libra, Taurus, Ophiuchus, Cancer, Wolf/Lupus and Gemini are all constellations, but Omega isn't - there are stars and at least one globular cluster with Omega in the name, but no actual constellation.

-The Chrono Cross opening have the camera zoom in to Kid's pupil, transitioning to the burning orphanage FMV.
+The Chrono Cross opening has the camera zoom in to Kid's pupil, transitioning to the burning orphanage FMV.

-The guy Aeris famously describes as "are sick" very early on in Final Fantasy VII has a mysterious tattoo, the meaning of which (as well as the meaning of his illness) will not be revealed for quite some time.
+The guy Aeris famously describes as being "sick" very early on in Final Fantasy VII has a mysterious tattoo, the meaning of which, as well as the meaning of his illness, is not revealed for quite some time.
 This is the only hint of its kind during the game's first half that something much bigger than the conflict with Shinra is going on.

-When Cloud is mistaken for a Shinra trooper in Junon and is ordered to put 'his' uniform for the parade, he mentally reminisces on how proud he was when he first put in on.
+When Cloud is mistaken for a Shinra trooper in Junon and is ordered to put on a uniform for the parade, he mentally reminisces on how proud he was when he first put on his official Shinra uniform.
 Except, it's just a standard Mook uniform, not a SOLDIER one...